TheOnesGithub/git_backup/readme.md

 # git backup is the 80 20 of backing up your repositories

 ### The problem
-I think ephemeral workspaces are a good idea.
-Even if its on my computer.
+Ephemeral workspaces are a good idea.
+Even if its on my local computer.
-Whot happens of the homeless guy muggs me on my way to sarbucks to work and takes my takes my sticker holder?
+What happens of the homeless guy mugs me on my way to sarbucks to work and takes my takes my sticker holder?
 I want the set up to be easy and fast.
 How ever that means I ofter only have one copy of my repositories.
 Github.